TourencBastien/TourencBastien.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in Economic History at the University of Lyon 2 and at the [LARHRA](http://larhra.ish-lyon.cnrs.fr/membre/855).
+I am a PhD student in Economic History at the University of Lyon 2 and at the [LARHRA](https://larhra.fr/member/btourenc/).

-My [CV](https://bastientourenc.github.io/files/CV_Bastien_Tourenc_feb23.pdf) is available here.